What Are Tags? Must-Have Website Tags You Need to Know

 Structuring the page with tags helps highlight important stuff like headers and quotations.
 Web pages and blog posts, user-behavior research shows that 55% of people would spend mere seconds, 15 or even less, to skim through the content.
 Not on reading but to judge whether it’s worth their time.
 Using tags helps indicate what parts of the text should stand out from the rest.

-Aside from that, tags help you:
+Aside from that, website tags help you:

 - increase traffic to your website;